1. KEEP SENTENCES SHORT AND SENTENCE STRUCTURE SIMPLE.

 8. DO NOT EDITORIALIZE.

-Each staff should have a style sheet that lists the rules for using names, titles and figures as well as the rules for punctuation and capitalization.
-Consult the Associated Press Stylebook for the professional standard in journalistic style.
+List the rules for using names, titles and figures as well as the rules for punctuation and capitalization.
+Associated Press knows all.
+Consult the pros when you are lost.

 10. USE THE LANGUAGE OF YOUR READERS.

 Write the way you speak.
 This isn’t a term paper people.
 But, avoid slang and obey basic grammar rules.